- The duration of the Fellowship will be for one year. A no-cost extension can be requested.

 - The review panel will be comprised of six AAA members.
 Conflicts of interest will include applications from a panel member’s laboratory or from the institution of a panel member.

 - Decisions of the review panel will be forwarded to the AAA Executive Committee for review, allowing one week for members to raise any questions or objections; brief critiques will be provided to applicants.

 - Criteria for decision will include consideration of:

 - the track record of the applicant (as evidenced by academic achievement and previous research)

 - the quality of the sponsor laboratory (as evidenced by publications, funding, information about success of previous graduate students and postdocs)

 - the importance of the research project (significance to Fellow’s career direction, scientific significance)

-Applications are due each year on October 1.
+Applications are due each year in October.
 Applicants will be notified of funding by late December and Fellowships will be awarded by January 15.